CleverTap/clevertap-android-sdk/README.md

          implementation "com.clevertap.android:clevertap-android-sdk:4.0.1"
     }
 ```
-Android Studio version similar to that of SDK version is recommended.

 Alternatively, you can download and add the AAR file included in this repo in your Module libs directory and tell gradle to install it like this: